 - Flax seed is a pretty common vegan egg substitute, and as well as being really simple to make it adds nutritional value to your foods.
 To make a ‘flax egg’ you will need 1 tbsp of ground flaxseed and 3 tbsp of water mixed together and left to sit for 5 minutes.
 This is a really good option when making whole-grain baked goods and pancakes.
 Not only does this work as an egg substitute, but works as a binding agent which is ideal for baking.

 - Similarly, chia seeds bind together with water to form a great egg substitute.
 Just mix 1 tbsp of chia seeds with 3 tbsp of water and leave to thicken.
-Chia seeds are full of omega-3 and fiber, which have great health benefits including lowering the risk of heart disease and arthritis, and fiber keeps your blood sugar levels from rising too fast.
+Chia seeds are full of omega-3 and fibre, which have great health benefits including lowering the risk of heart disease and arthritis, and fibre keeps your blood sugar levels from rising too fast.
 The only thing to be wary of when using chia seeds is that they can change the colour of baked goods because of their dark colour, but this won’t matter too much in recipes like vegan chocolate brownies.

 - Mashed up fruit is a great replacement for eggs, and my favourite option is banana.
 Not only do they add a lot of moisture, but they add sweetness, meaning that you don’t have to add quite so much sugar to your baking.
 You’ll need to use around ¼ cup of banana to replace 1 egg.
 Bear in mind that banana will change the flavour of your baking slightly, but is (in my opinion) the best vegan egg substitute for pancakes, especially when paired with vegan chocolate chips.